Tame topology in Hensel minimal structures: Introduction

 \begin{theorem} Given a definable subset $D$ of $K^{n}$, the canonical projection

-is definably closed in the $K$-topology, i.e.\ if $A \subset D \times \mathcal{O}_{K}^{m}$ is a closed definable subset, so is its image $\pi(A) \subset D$. \end{theorem}
+is definably closed in the $K$-topology, i.e.\ if $A \subset D \times \mathcal{O}_{K}^{m}$ is a closed 0-definable subset, so is its image $\pi(A) \subset D$. \end{theorem}

-Note that Theorems~\ref{select} and~\ref{clo-th} may be no longer true after expansion of the language for the leading term structure $RV$, as demonstrated in Examples~\ref{ex-1} and~\ref{ex-2}.
-What remains true then is only fiber shrinking, being a relaxed version of curve selection, introduced in our previous papers~\cite{Now-Sel,Now-Sing}.
+The proof of this theorem will rely, as in our previous papers~\cite{Now-Sel,Now-Sing}, on existence of the limit for definable functions of one variable, parametrized cell decomposition, condition~(*), and a concept of fiber shrinking (being a weaker version of curve selection).
+In our earlier approach, fiber shrinking had been achieved via existence of a good semi-line with rational slope for a definable subset in the value group sort.
+However, J.P.\ Acosta pointed out to us (personal communication) that if the valuation is of infinite rank, such a good semi-line may not exist (see Example~\ref{ex-Acosta}).
+Therefore, in this paper, we obtain fiber shrinking in a much easier way using instead a natural finite partition.

-\begin{remark}~ Since the notions of limit, continuity, closedness etc.\ are first order properties, one can prove the above theorems by passage to elementary extensions.
-Therefore one can assume that the Henselian field $K$ under study is $\aleph_{1}$-saturated and, consequently, that an angular component map $\overline{ac}$ (also called coefficient map, after van den Dries~\cite{Dries}) exists.
-We shall sometimes make use of this fact in the proofs given in this paper. \end{remark}
+\begin{remark}~ The notions of limit, continuity, closedness etc.\ are first order properties.
+Therefore we can prove the above theorem by passage to elementary extensions and arbitrary parameters.
+One may thus assume that the Henselian field $K$ under study is $\aleph_{1}$-saturated and, consequently, that an angular component map $\overline{ac}$ (also called a coefficient map, after van den Dries~\cite{Dries}) exists.
+In this paper, we shall sometimes make use of this fact.
+Note that adding an angular component map preserves h-minimality.
+This follows from the resplendency property (\cite[Theorem~4.1.19]{C-H-R}) that $RV$-expansions preserve Hensel minimality, and the fact that adding to the language an angular component map $\overline{ac}$ is equivalent to that of a section $\theta$ of the exact sequence~\ref{exact} with $\overline{ac} = \theta \circ rv$ (cf.~Remark~\ref{rem-orthogonal}). \end{remark}